November 24 2020

 - Who wrote and developed it?

 - Users – How many are there?
 What user roles are in place?
 How many pages are being tested?

 - Final details – are there any user/setup guides, do we have an existing network diagram?

-- Protocols – are there any AV, SSL, programming languages to be aware of?
+- Technologies – are there any AV, SSL, programming languages to be aware of?

 It’s best to validate as much of this information as possible before sending it out to a third-party vendor.

 Once you have the internal information in place and have achieved internal buy-in, now is the time to get your external testing provider involved in the pre-test process.